pufferpanel/documentation/source/guides/email.rst

    {
      "panel": {
-       ... other config options, make sure to add a comma "email": {
-         ...
-If using SMTP
+       "email": {
          "provider": "smtp",
          "from": "someone@gmail.com",
          "host": "smtp.gmail.com:587",
          "username": "someone@gmail.com",
          "password": "*******"
-         ...
-If using mailgun
          "provider": "mailgun",
          "key": "your_api_key"
        }